uw-dims/dims-sr/dashboarduidesign.rst

 -----

 This section describes the "views" or "pages" available to each type of user, starting with the "Dashboard" view.
-These views are based upon user worflows and  capabilities.
+These views are based upon user workflows and capabilities/functions needed by the user.

 Dashboard View
 ~~~~~~~~~~~~~~